What you do to your mind, you do to your body and vice versa.

 So many clients are stuck in their heads, battling intrusive and scary thoughts, trying to reason with their fear.
 However, when your mind is in turmoil, it’s like trying to reason with a toddler having a tantrum – useless and frustrating!

-ying and focus on relaxing your body – your mind will follow.
-It doesn’t have to be 10 hours of yoga followed by mindfulness – it could be just 5 minutes of a breathing exercise, followed by running up and down the stairs 3 times.
+In this situation, they forget there is another way to calm down – through your body.
+Ignore what your brain is saying and focus on relaxing your body.
+If you do this, your mind will follow.
+It doesn’t have to be 10 hours of yoga followed by mindfulness, it could be just five minutes of a breathing exercise, followed by running up and down the stairs three times.

-Don’t forget what you do to the body, you do to the mind .
+Don’t forget what you do to the body, you do to the mind.
 Feed it, care for it, relax it – give your body what it needs to feel calm and you might be surprised by how much that will impact on your mind.

 Picture: Courtesy of Nadi on Unsplash